hankteng19650323/DP20240718/README.md

 User Data and comma Account
 ------

-By default, dragopilot uploads the driving data to our servers.
-You can also access your data through [comma connect](https://connect.comma.ai/).
-We use your data to train better models and improve openpilot for everyone.
+By default, dragopilot doesn't upload data to comma servers.
+You may enable data collection and forwarding to either comma or retropilot.api via toggle under DP general.

-dragonpilot is open source software: the user is free to disable data collection if they wish to do so.

-openpilot logs the road facing cameras, CAN, GPS, IMU, magnetometer, thermal sensors, crashes, and operating system logs.
+dragonpilot may logs the road facing cameras, CAN, GPS, IMU, magnetometer, thermal sensors, crashes, and operating system logs.
 The driver facing camera is only logged if you explicitly opt-in in settings.
 The microphone is not recorded.

-By using openpilot, you agree to [our Privacy Policy](https://comma.ai/privacy).
-You understand that use of this software or its related services will generate certain types of user data, which may be logged and stored at the sole discretion of comma.
-By accepting this agreement, you grant an irrevocable, perpetual, worldwide right to comma for the use of this data.

 Safety and Testing
 ----